-Table 1: The five most common types of debt people in the U.S hold and the average annual interest rates for them.
+The table below shows the five most common types of debt people in the U.S. hold and the average annual interest rates for them:

 Higher interest rates, particularly student loans, medical, and credit card payments are considered "unsecured higher risk debt," and as a result, experience higher interest rates.
 So, if you happen to have debt, figure out what debt you have to pay off before you start seriously investing your money.

-If you have a car loan and a mortgage loan for your house, it may be possible for you to invest in the stock market because it averages 8-10% yearly in a bullish market.
+If you have a car loan and a mortgage loan for your house, it may be possible for you to invest in the stock market because it averages 8-10% annually in a bullish market.
 In the long-term, your return will exceed what you owe in interest every year from your debt, assuming you hold your positions long-term, due to the effects of compound interest.

-To summarize, If you have a car and/or mortgage payment, this should not, in theory, prevent you from investing your money into the stock market.
+To summarize, If you have a car and/or mortgage payment, this should not prevent you from investing your money into the stock market.
 You know yourself and your financial standing better than I do.
 Regardless, it's something you should (and probably already are) planning to pay off.

 Regardless of how much debt you have, I would, perhaps contrary to prior statements, still invest in the stock market.
 Even if it's only $50 per month, getting your account setup, getting started, and building the habit of continually investing is arguably crucial towards becoming a successful investor.

 If you always have a reason in mind to put off investing, you will regret it months, if not years down the line.
 Nowadays, because you can get started with investing in the stock market for such a low amount and for free, you can gain experience, gain an appetite for investing, see what it's like to receive dividends, see the market go up and down, and more.

 In short, you'll get all of this real-life experience and can do so while still prioritizing paying off your loans.